Written by: Taher Kameli, Esq.

 Needless to say, given a potential increase of more than 700 percent in the fees to appeal immigration cases, the report of the draft regulation drew strong criticism.
 Rebecca Jamil, a former immigration judge in San Francisco, stated, “They are essentially depriving people of the right to appeal – that is big money.

 It’s a substantial increase of fees that’s beyond the reach of people. . . .
 This feels like the fees are being increased as obstacles for aliens to access the courts. . . .
 That’s where it becomes problematic”.
 Sarah Pierce, a policy analyst at the Migration Policy Institute, stated, “The administration has not put an emphasis on the due process of immigrants – these fees seem to be in light with that pattern. . . .
 I absolutely think this will deter people from appealing decisions, even if they are unjust”.

 If ultimately issued, this regulation would not be immediately enacted, but would be subject to a 60-day comment period.
 Based on the above critical comments, it is likely that any such regulation dramatically increasing the fees to appeal immigration cases would be challenged in litigation.

 There is no doubt that the Trump administration, on many different issues, is creating a hostile environment for immigrant rights.
-In such an environment, immigrants need to be represented by a skilled law firm, such as the Law Offices of Kameli and Associates, which has had years of experience and success in immigration law matters, to protect their immigrant rights.
-If you need assistance on any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for representation.
+In such an environment, immigrants need to be represented by a skilled law firm, such as Kameli Law, which has had years of experience and success in immigration law matters, to protect their immigrant rights.
+If you need assistance on any immigration issue, please contact the Kameli Law, at email@example.com or 312-233-1000, for representation.